OpenDataDSL/documentation/docs/product/API Reference Guides/python/getting-started.md

 * Communicate with the process execution API to give real-time updates
 * Build well-formed payloads for objects, curves, time series, computed/derived data, events, and report definitions with the `odsl.types` helpers, instead of hand-writing the JSON shapes yourself -- see [Building Payloads with odsl.types](./building-payloads.md)

-Check out our [demo repository](https://github.com/OpenDataDSL/odsl-python-sdk-demo) and the [runnable examples](https://github.com/OpenDataDSL/odsl-python-sdk/tree/master/examples) in the SDK repository for real-world usage.
+Check out our [demo repository](https://github.com/OpenDataDSL/odsl-python-sdk-demo) for runnable examples of real-world usage.

 ## Platform SDK